Table of Contents

 In approximately one third of patients with a unipolar disease, diagnosis has to be changed to a bipolar disorder in the further progression of the disease.
-Especially bipolar disorder II can be underestimated in regard to its frequency.
+Bipolar disorder II is the easiest to miss and be underestimated in regard to its frequency.
 This is because hypomanic symptoms are experienced as pleasant and are therefore not reported by the patient himself or are not asked for at all.

 Symptoms and Classification